jwiedeman/SQL_tester/readme.md

 # SQL Injection Scanner

 This repository contains a simple SQL injection scanner written in Python.
-It crawls a target website and attempts error-based, UNION-based, boolean-based, time-based, and out-of-band SQL injection payloads.
+It crawls a target website and attempts error-based, UNION-based, boolean-based, time-based, out-of-band, and GraphQL injection payloads.
 HTML forms are scanned via GET or POST requests and cookies are fuzzed for injection vectors.
 A lightweight response diffing engine helps detect subtle changes.
 Results are consolidated into a CSV report.

 ## Usage